Are you ready for a disaster?

 Cell Phone Maintenance and Use

 Because cell phones will be your most valuable communication tool during catastrophic events, it is a good idea to have portable charging banks for each device just in case you lose access to other charging methods.
-Keep the power banks fully charged to be ready if needed.
+Keep the power banks fully charged so they are ready if needed.

 In a disaster scenario, limit the number and duration of cell phone calls you make and ask your family members to do the same.
-Not only will this help lessen the load on communications infrastructure that may already be overburdened or damaged, but it will also conserve your battery.
+Doing this will not only help lessen the load on communications infrastructure that may already be overburdened or damaged, but it will also conserve your battery.

 Voice calls and emails sent via your cell phone require transferring much more data than text messages.
 If phone calls and emails are not getting through, try texting.
 Additionally, phone calls made from a moving vehicle during a disaster may drop due to intermittent service coverage.
 Try pulling over and stopping where you have a strong signal.
-That may resolve the issue and is much safer if you're the driver, and the situation is chaotic.
+That may resolve the issue, and it is much safer if you're the driver and the situation is chaotic.

 Additional Recommendations and Conclusion